top of page

 The Attention Economy Strategy

-Allen Adamson, co-founder of marketing consultancy Metaforce, said the Sweeney campaign shares a lineage with Calvin Klein jeans ads from 1980 that featured a 15-year-old Brooke Shields saying,
+Allen Adamson, co-founder of marketing consultancy Metaforce, noted that the Sweeney campaign shares a lineage with Calvin Klein jeans ads from the 1980s.
+These ads featured a 15-year-old Brooke Shields saying,

 Strategic Provocation